FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Organizations can self-allocate in this space, under the "v." subdomain, e.g. "local@example.com.v.tls.eap.arpa".

-An organization which has registed a Fully Qualified Domain Name (FQDN) within the DNS can use that name within the "v." subdomain.
+An organization which has registered a Fully Qualified Domain Name (FQDN) within the DNS can use that name within the "v." subdomain.

 # Privacy Considerations